balena-io/docs/pages/deployment.md

 mv sound_start /usr/bin/sound_start
 ```

-So here we see actual bash commands that are run within the linux container on
+These are shell commands that are run within the container on the build server
-the build server (configured such that dependencies are resolved for the target
+which are configured such that dependencies are resolved for the target
-architecture not the build server's) - this can be very useful in deploying
+architecture not the build server's - this can be very useful for deploying
-[non-js][non-js] code.
+[non-js][non-js] code or fulfilling package dependencies that your node code
+might require.

 We use [Raspbian][raspbian] as our contained operating system, so this scripts
-uses aptitude to install native packages before moving a script for our node
+uses [aptitude][aptitude] to install native packages before moving a script for
-code to use over to `/usr/bin`.
-Note that the install scripts runs with root
+our node code to use over to `/usr/bin` (the install scripts runs with root
-privileges within the container.
+privileges within the container.)

+### Non-Javascript Applications

+See the [non-javascript code][non-js] guide for details on how to deploy code
+written in other languages to your devices.

 ## The Build Server

 The build server is an incredibly powerful tool which cross-compiles code for
 the target device on our (far more powerful) server.
 This gives you the ability
 to compile a gnarly dependency tree which would take minutes or even hours to
-build on your Raspberry Pi in seconds before even hitting the device.
+build on your Raspberry Pi in *seconds*, before it even hits the device.

 <hr />